jamesmaniscalco/baguettebrioche/README.md

     rbenv init

+You might also need these in your `~/.bash_profile.rc`:

+    export RBENV_ROOT=/usr/local/var/rbenv
+    export PATH="$RBENV_ROOT:$PATH"
+    if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi

+The `RBENV_ROOT` might be different on your machine.
+Run `rbenv prefix` to get where the shims are stored, then remove the '`/shims`' from the path name to get the correct `RBENV_ROOT`.

 Restart your terminal app before proceeding.

 You need to have the most up-to-date Ruby version.
 As of this writing it's version `2.7.2`.

     rbenv install 2.7.2

+In the directory where you have downloaded this repo, set the local Ruby version:

     rbenv local 2.7.2

 You need to have bundler installed too: